 The Corsican Widow is my latest Corsica novel.
 Like The House at Zaronza, it’s based on a true tale.
-The novel also takes place in the village of Zaronza on the Mediterranean island of Corsica, and in Marseille, France.
+The novel also takes place in the village of Zaronza (invented name) on the Mediterranean island of Corsica, and in Marseille, France.

 Copyright © Vanessa Couchman 2017, all rights reserved